 We have 2 possible solutions:

-We have resolved the issue by running below command.
-Connect permissions was reestablished on PUBLIC role.
+We have resolved the issue by running the below command.

 GRANT CONNECT TO PUBLIC